-- Avoid re-sending lengthy emails to which you are responding.
+- Avoid re-sending lengthy emails (on a list) or quoting lengthy passages (on a forum) to which you are responding.
 Cut and paste just the sections that are relevant and which will help the reader to understand your comments.

-- Keep threads (as indicated in the SUBJECT lines) relevant and accurate.
+- Keep threads (as indicated in the SUBJECT lines of emails or TOPIC titles of forums) relevant and accurate.
 If you are responding to a topic already underway, keep the same Subject Line.
 If you are starting a new topic, try to summarize it briefly in a new Subject Line.
 Yahoo Groups can search by Subject Lines.